-Japan Airlines has added a handy feature for finding Oneworld award availability to its website.
-The JAL website now displays award availability for all 13 Oneworld member airlines, including Qantas and Cathay Pacific.
-And you can now search for availability across all Oneworld airlines in a single search.
-Previously, it was only possible to search for award availability on one airline at a time.
+Japan Airlines (JAL) has a handy feature for finding Oneworld award availability on its website.
+The JAL website displays award availability for all 13 Oneworld member airlines, including Qantas and Cathay Pacific, and you can view availability across all Oneworld airlines in a single search.

 JAL’s Oneworld Award search tool is a handy addition to the Qantas and British Airways websites.
 Both of these websites also show award availability across all airlines.
 But each site has its own quirks and limitations.